About MultiCloud Images

 When you add a server to a deployment, the corresponding ServerTemplate's MultiCloud Images determine which clouds you can use.
 You will only be able to deploy a server in a cloud that your chosen ServerTemplate MCI supports.
 In the example above, the selected MCI for this ServerTemplate will only let you deploy a server in the Amazon

-US-East regions or the RackSpace cloud.
+US-East regions.
 To deploy a server in the Amazon

 EU region, you must use a ServerTemplate with an MCI that supports that region.
 Fortunately, if you are using published ServerTemplates from RightScale, each template is tested with multiple MCIs.
 Under the ServerTemplate's Images tab, you can see a list of supported MCIs.